Government College Ikorodu

-Government College Ikorodu (GCI) is a college founded 21st September, 1974, in Ikorodu Local Government Area, Lagos State, Nigeria.
+Government College Ikorodu is a college founded on 21 September 1974, in Ikorodu, Lagos State, Nigeria.

 History

-Government College Ikorodu was established in September 1974 as a co-educational secondary school with an initial intake of about 200 pioneer students.
+Government College Ikorodu was established on 21 September 1974, as a co-educational secondary school with an initial intake of about 200 students.

 These students were transferred from other secondary schools in Lagos state from where they were seconded based on the common entrance examination applications that year.
 In the first year of the school, it occupied a temporary site on Obafemi Awolowo Way, Ikorodu (then referred to as Agbowa Road).
-The principal was Olatunde Balogun whose disciplinary disposition has contributed to a great deal in shaping the lives of those in the school.
+The principal was Olatunde Balogun.

-The college was opened on September 23, 1974, by the then Governor of Lagos state, Brigadier Mobolaji Johnson.
+The college was opened on 23 September 1974, by the then Governor of Lagos state, Brigadier Mobolaji Johnson.

-GCI achieved much in its first five years and was among the five colleges Chief Adeniran Ogunsanya awarded scholarships to when he was commissioner for education in 1975.
+The college achieved much in its first five years and was among the five colleges Chief Adeniran Ogunsanya awarded scholarships to when he was commissioner for education in 1975.

+The first 5 Government Colleges

+The first five Government Colleges in Lagos State as founded in 1974.
+They were created to compete with the unity schools of the Federal Government known as Federal Government Colleges.
+The 5 Lagos State Government Colleges are: